-Please note that typically a student will be awarded at most one grant per calendar year.
+Please also note that typically a student will be awarded at most one grant per calendar year.
+Grants for sponsored meetings typically fall between $200 and $600.
 There is no penalty for applying for funding and not using the funds if circumstances change (ie. no longer being able to attend the meeting).

-North American Annual ASL Meeting and European Logic Colloquium:
+North American Annual Meeting and European Summer Meeting (Logic Colloquium):

 The ASL provides the student travel funding for these two conferences.
-To apply for student travel awards, graduate students in logic must submit applications directly to the respective meeting’s chair or committee.
-Applications are typically opened roughly six months prior to the conference and instructions are announced in the ASL Newsletter and the BSL Notices.
+To apply for student travel awards, graduate students in logic must abide by meeting-specific instructions listed below (when applicable).
+Applications are typically opened roughly six months prior to the conference and instructions are announced in the ASL Newsletter and BSL Notices.
 Some of these funds may come from the US National Science Foundation.
 NSF funds for meetings outside the United States are restricted to US citizens and permanent residents and to international students enrolled at US universities.
 Air travel paid for using NSF funds must comply with the Fly America Act.